 Why is OCR important to contract management?

 At its core, OCR enables a program to read and monitor details more precisely than even the best contract administrator, making it a must-have in whichever contract management software a company decides to use.
+But not all OCR is the same--some convert an image into text with higher accuracy than others.
+If you're considering OCR technology as part of your contract solution, make sure it's as accurate as possible.

 From improving accuracy to enhancing efficiency, there’s more to OCR than meets the eye.